-The UNSW RNA Institute is already open for business and collaborating with several companies and research institutes.
+The UNSW RNA Institute is open for business and collaborating with several companies and research institutes.

-There are myriad ways we can work with companies to solve problems and advance technologies.
+There are myriad ways in which we can collaborate with companies to solve problems and advance technologies.

 These include, but are not limited to, scaling up (m)RNA or (lipid) nanoparticle delivery systems, developing quality control processes as well as compiling the ideal cross-disciplinary team of scientists, medical experts and engineers to advance your deep tech R&D program.
 We invite you to join us.